Anastasia-Sablina/JY901-navigation/README.md

  ## Structure

 Main branch contains codes and required instructions in each folder.
 Reference branch contains required knowledge to understand the project.
-If references are links, they are attached [here](#References).
+If references are links, they are attached in [References](#References).

 ## Progress

 July.
-17th, 2022: Run demo of JY901S, and finish constructing HTML documentations.
+17th, 2022: Run demo of JY901S, and finish constructing [HTML documentations](https://www.sablin.top/HTML/jy901/files.html).
+However, I still cannot obtain something mentioned in the pdf manual (Such as quaternion ).